January 2021 Update

 This study is currently available only as an e-Book.
 Click on the image to get your copy now in digital format for a measly $3.99.

 ABOUT THE ESSAY

 The discovery of Robert E. Lee’s Special Orders no. 191 outside of Frederick, Maryland on September 13, 1862, is one of the most important and hotly disputed events of the American Civil War.
 For more than 150 years historians have debated if George McClellan, commander of the Union Army of the Potomac, dawdled upon receiving a copy of the orders before warily advancing to challenge Lee’s forces at the Battle of South Mountain.

-In this new digital essay, the first in the Spotlight Series to be published by Savas Beatie, authors Gene Thorp and Alexander Rossino document exhaustively how ‘Little Mac’ moved with uncharacteristic energy to counter the Confederate threat and take advantage of Lee’s divided forces, striking a blow in the process that wrecked Lee’s plans and sent his army reeling back toward Virginia.
+In this new digital essay authors Gene Thorp and Alexander Rossino exhaustively document how ‘Little Mac’ moved with uncharacteristic energy to counter the Confederate threat in Maryland and take advantage of Lee’s divided forces, striking a blow in the process that wrecked the Rebel general’s plans and sent his army reeling back toward Virginia.

 The essay is a tour-de-force of primary research that proposes to put a final word on the debate over the fate and impact of the Lost Orders on the history of the 1862 Maryland Campaign.

 This well documented and logical explanation of the controversial Lee’s “Lost Orders” debate finally puts the actions of General George McClellan in a proper context.
 Before a single Union soldier took a step in response to any order based on finding S.O.
 191, Lee remarked that he found the Union army “advancing more rapidly than convenient.”
 Now we know why. — Thomas G. Clemens, ed., The Maryland Campaign of September 1862, Vols.
 1-3.